kmve/kmve.github.io/_posts/2017-09-22-test-atmn-in-python-3.markdown

 ============================== 1 passed in 0.01 seconds ===============================
 {% endhighlight %}

 So this is just a very simple test being run.
-We have shown that with python and pytest we are not limited to just an object-oriented design structure and that we do not need to write any boilerplate code or inherit any test related base classes for our tests.
+We have shown that with python and pytest we are not limited to just an object-oriented design structure and that we do not need to write any boilerplate code nor inherit any test related base classes for our tests.
 The pytest test runner has auto-discovery of tests and identifies tests through the prefix "test_" first by the filenames and then by function names (filenames can alternatively be suffixed with "_test", though this doesn't apply to function names).

 Let's change the contents of the test file to the following: